Last Updated: May 2023

 About the Firm and this Privacy Statement

-Cleary Gottlieb Steen & Hamilton LLP (“Cleary Gottlieb,” the “Firm,” “we” or “us”) is committed to safeguarding privacy and personal data.
-With a few exceptions, such as when we provide data room or e-discovery services (in the context of which our role is limited to that of a data processor), Cleary Gottlieb is generally the controller of personal data provided to us.
+Cleary Gottlieb Steen & Hamilton LLP (“Cleary Gottlieb,” “Cleary,” the “Firm,” “we” or “us”) is committed to safeguarding privacy and personal data.
+With a few exceptions, such as when we provide data room or e-discovery services to our clients (in the context of which our role is limited to that of a data processor), Cleary Gottlieb will be the controller of the personal data provided to or collected by us.

-This Privacy Statement is intended to inform clients, prospective clients and more generally all visitors to this website about how we collect, use, share, protect or otherwise process personal data.
-Other policies may apply to recruitment and would be notified separately.
+This Privacy Statement is intended to inform clients, prospective clients and all other non-Cleary persons whose personal data we may process about how we will collect, use, share or otherwise process their personal data.
+We provide separate privacy statements to job applicants and alumni.

 When, How and What Personal Data We Collect

-When using the website for mere information purposes, we may also collect the personal data that your web browser transmits to our server, including internet or other electronic network activity such as your IP address, the date and time of your visit, and data relating to your operating system and web browser.
-We use this data to ensure the security and successful navigation on the website, and to compile statistical data on the use of our websites.
+- When using the website for mere information purposes, we may also collect the personal data that your web browser transmits to our server, including internet or other electronic network activity such as your IP address, the date and time of your visit, and data relating to your operating system and web browser.

-During the course of an engagement, or when consideration is being given to such an engagement, we may collect and process personal data about our clients, prospective clients, their affiliates or the relevant members of their personnel or representatives.
+- During the course of an engagement, or when consideration is being given to such an engagement, we may collect and use personal data about our clients, prospective clients, counterparties and each of their affiliates or the relevant members of their personnel or representatives.
 We may also collect and use personal data about other third parties involved in or connected with the engagement, such as experts.
 Such data will include names and contact details, and any other personal data provided to us in the course of the engagement, including any identity data we require for the purposes of carrying out our pre-engagement assessments.